 I should mention how perfect they are the next day for lunch or you can freeze the leftovers (if there is any!) and heat them up another day for a quick family dinner.

 My family friendly dinner rating on this is a 5 star, my kids gobble these up without a single complaint!

 Taquitos are a Mexican based recipe.
 They consist of a corn tortilla stuffed with a filling, then tightly rolled into a cylinder shape.

 Baked taquitos a bit lighter and don't end up greasy like fried ones.
 And if you make them right they will still get crispy.

-Here’s what’s in this Mexican street corn for these taquitos:
+Here's what's in this Mexican street corn for the taquito filling: